 DISCUSSION

 Dedifferentiated liposarcoma is a frequent type of liposarcoma that can occur in any part of the body[10].
-It mainly occurs in the head, neck, limbs and retroperitoneum[11-14].
+It mainly occurs in the head, neck, limbs, and retroperitoneum[11-14].
 Studies have shown that it amplifies to the 12q13-15 area[15].
 Genes such as MDM2 and CDK4 are included in this area, with MDM2 the most constantly expressed gene[16-19].
 Therefore, high expression of MDM2 plays a vital role in diagnosing dedifferentiated liposarcoma.
 Although liposarcoma is a common tumor, pancreatic liposarcoma is rare.
 To date, there are only six cases of primary pancreatic liposarcoma reported in the English literature[4-9].
-According to a review of the existing literature, it is essential to confirm whether the tumor is a differentiated liposarcoma, and to assess whether it originates from the pancreas.
-We suggest that this tumor can be diagnosed according to the following aspects: (1) preoperative CT revealed pancreatic occupancy with an iconographic “interspace” in the retroperitoneum, stomach, colon and small intestine; (2) a mass located in the pancreas or a pancreatic source was found during surgery, which could be completely cut out by blunt and sharp dissection; (3) post-operative microscopic examination detected the co-existing area of the pancreatic canal, a well-differentiated liposarcoma and undifferentiated liposarcoma; (4) MDM2 gene amplification by FISH examination confirmed that the mass had a positive amplification, and the retroperitoneum or other control tissues had a negative amplification; and (5) there was no evidence of liposarcoma at the other sites.
+According to a review of the existing literature, it is essential to confirm whether the tumor is a differentiated liposarcoma and to assess whether it originates from the pancreas.
+We suggest that this tumor can be diagnosed according to the following aspects: (1) preoperative CT revealed pancreatic occupancy with an iconographic “interspace” in the retroperitoneum, stomach, colon, and small intestine; (2) a mass located in the pancreas or a pancreatic source was found during surgery, which could be completely cut out by blunt and sharp dissection; (3) post-operative microscopic examination detected the co-existing area of the pancreatic canal, a well-differentiated liposarcoma, and undifferentiated liposarcoma; (4) MDM2 gene amplification by fluorescence in situ hybridization examination confirmed that the mass had a positive amplification, and the retroperitoneum or other control tissues had a negative amplification; and (5) there was no evidence of liposarcoma at the other sites.

 CONCLUSION

 Most cases are diagnosed via surgery combined with pathology.
 One of the cases in the literature was diagnosed by positive amplification of MDM2.
 However, from the comprehensive review, the diagnosis lacked evidence, which is the key in diagnosing this disease.
 In addition, we did not exclude the pancreatic source according to preoperative CT, and the first histological report revealed a pancreatic liposarcoma.
-We revised the diagnosis following MDM2 detection, and re-evaluated the microscopic hematoxylin and eosin staining.
-In all the seven cases, it was found that the tumor may be derived from the pancreatic matrix, and evidence of a pancreatic source is not enough.
+We revised the diagnosis following MDM2 detection and re-evaluated the microscopic hematoxylin and eosin staining.
+In all seven cases, it was found that the tumor may be derived from the pancreatic matrix, and evidence of a pancreatic source is not enough.
 This tumor has a poor prognosis when the onset site is the pancreatic tail.
-Therefore, post-operative chemotherapy was suggested for the patient in the present study with gemcitabine and cis-platinum, but was declined.
+Therefore, post-operative chemotherapy was suggested for the patient in the present study with gemcitabine and cis-platinum, but it was declined.
 The patient was well at the 26-mo follow-up, without relapse.
 We conclude that this tumor has a low incidence.
-When a patient is diagnosed with liposarcoma, chemotherapy should be included in the treatment regimens.
+When a patient is diagnosed with liposarcoma, chemotherapy should be included in the treatment regimen.
 Complete resection is the only effective treatment.

 REFERENCES